Battlefields, Bush & Beach Safari Ÿ Can by customised

 Related FAQ's “ Can I take my children on safari? ”

 Absolutely!
-Children are welcome on most of our safaris but, if they are under eight years of age, we normally arrange an exclusive departure just for your group, so as not to inconvenience other guests, at an additional cost.
-We have some great options and destinations for family-friendly safaris - and if you are concerned about malaria, there are some fantastic malaria-free safari destinations in southern and East Africa.
+Children are welcome on most of our safaris.
+However, if they are under eight years of age, we normally arrange an exclusive departure just for your group, so as not to inconvenience other guests, at an additional cost.
+We have some great options and destinations for family-friendly safaris - as well as some fantastic malaria-free safari destinations in southern and East Africa.

-Each lodge has its own policy regarding children.
-Some lodges accept children under 12 years old, and some only accept children above a certain age.
+Each lodge has its own child policy.
+Some lodges accept children under 12 years old: others only accept children above a certain age.
 Some lodges offer discounts for children, others don't.

 On our own Kruger Park safaris, we normally offer discounts for children up to 11 years old.
 Sanparks considers children age 12 and older as full paying adults.
 Please ask us about specific conditions and discounts for children for whichever lodge or safari you are interested in.